 The content of the Internal Appeal request including all clinical care aspects involved will be fully reviewed and documented.
 You or your authorized Representative will have the right to submit comments, documentation, records, and other information relevant to the Internal Appeal in person or in writing.
 A Provider or other appropriate clinical peer of a same-or-similar specialty, who was not involved in the initial decision, will evaluate the medical necessity decision of a final determination.
 You will be given a reasonable opportunity to provide written materials, including written testimony to support your Appeal.
-Coordinated Care will review, resolve, and provide you, or your authorized representative, with written notification of the decision for a pre-service non-expedited Internal Appeal within 14 calendar days, Notification of the decision for a post-service Appeal will be provided within 30 calendar days of receipt of the Appeal.
-When the
+Coordinated Care will provide you, or your authorized Representative, with written notification of our decision:

+- 1. For a pre-service non-expedited Internal Appeal, you will be notified within 14 calendar days of receipt of the Appeal, - 2.
+For a post-service Appeal, you will be notified within 30 calendar days of receipt of the Appeal, - 3.
+For Appeals involving an Experimental or Investigational treatment, you will be notified within 20